LinuxCommandLibrary

 PARAMETERS

-Updates the specified .NET tool to the latest version.
+Updates an already installed .NET tool to its latest stable version or a specified version.

 list